RFQs, vendor quotes, and the resulting purchase order — all in Business Central.

 Less manual data entry

-Quote lines arrive as structured Purchase Quote rows, not as PDFs to retype.
+Quote lines arrive as structured Purchase Quote rows, not as PDFs to retype — and a background agent can do the extraction for you.

 Comparable offers, every time

-All offers for an RFQ sit on one screen, normalised to your local currency.
+All offers for an RFQ sit on one screen, normalised to your local currency, with the chosen vendor cost rolled up next to the price you quote the customer.

 Item matching that improves with use